agnesnauka/CRM-platform/README.md

 Expected project outcomes

-1. Tested and stable API for the following functionalities:a.
+1. Tested and stable API for the following functionalities:

+  a.
 Leads management (creation and management of the customer’s database);

   b.
 Invitation of new users;